-Cash increased due to net positive cash flows financing activities.
+Cash increased due to the net positive cash flows from financing activities.
 Receivables increased due to higher sales.
-Contract assets increased due to higher level of work in process and finished goods accounted under PFRS 15.
+Contract assets increased due to the higher level of work-inprocess and finished goods accounted under PFRS 15.
 Inventories increased due to inventory buildup resulting from longer material lead time of critical components due to global material shortage impacting the industry and the materials intended for new turnkey customers.
-Advances to suppliers decreased due to the decrease in advanced payment made to suppliers for material ordering.
-The increase in prepayments and other current assets is due to the renewal of IT related licenses and prepayment for health insurance plan of employees.
-Financial asset at FVOCI increased due to the recognized gain on fair value changes in the club share.
+Advances to suppliers decreased due to the decrease in advance payments made to suppliers for material ordering.
+The increase in prepayments and other current assets was due to the renewal of IT-related licenses and prepayments for the health insurance plan of employees.
+Financial assets at FVOCI increased due to the recognized gain on fair value changes in the club share.
 Right-of-use assets (ROU) decreased due to amortization for the period.
-Refundable deposits increased due to security deposits for new warehouse in Plant 2.
-Deferred tax assets - net decreased mainly due to the amortization of deferred taxes related to rightof-use assets and lease liabilities in accordance with PFRS 16.
-The increase in accounts payable and accrued expenses is related to the increase in raw materials.
-Related parties increased due to additional advances made from Parent Company.
-Contract liabilities increased due to payment received from customer for advance ordering of materials.
+Refundable deposits increased due to the security deposits for the new warehouse in Plant 2.
+Deferred tax assets - net decreased mainly due to the amortization of deferred taxes related to right-of-use assets and lease liabilities in accordance with PFRS 16.
+The increase in accounts payable and accrued expenses was related to the increase in raw materials.
+Amounts due to related parties increased because of additional advances from Ionics, Inc., the Parent Company.
+Contract liabilities increased due to payments received from customers for advance ordering of materials.
 Bank loans and long-term debt increased due to additional bank loans for working capital requirements during the year.
-Income tax increased due to provision of income tax during the period.
-Net pension liability decreased due to number of eligible members who reached the normal retirement age.
+Income tax increased due to the provisions for income taxes during the period.
+Net pension liability decreased due to the number of eligible members who reached the normal retirement age.